On this page:

 To submit a variation application, please contact email@example.com for the current forms.

 If you are applying for renewal of a current licence due to expire in the 2018–19 financial year, please complete the relevant renewal form below.

 If your licence is due to expire in June 2019, please complete the relevant form below.

 Form to notify us of Scientific Procedures conducted as Fieldwork

 (i.e. procedures conducted at non-licensed premises)

-Animal Use Returns must be completed and submitted to us for Scientific Procedures Premises Licences, Scientific Procedures Fieldwork Licences and Specified Animals Breeding Licences held for any period in 2017.
-If no animals were assigned to projects or held in breeding colonies during the year, a Part B only needs to be completed.
+Animal use returns must be completed and submitted to Animal Welfare Victoria for Scientific Procedures Premises Licences (SPPL), Scientific Procedures Fieldwork Licences (SPFL), and Specified Animals Breeding Licences (SABL) held for any period in 2019, regardless of whether animals were used or not.

-Complete and accurate Returns are due by 31 March 2018.
+Complete and accurate returns are due by 31 March 2020.